kai3341/celery-decorator-taskcls-example/README.md

 [Way 3: The `taskcls` idea](https://github.com/kai3341/celery-decorator-taskcls-example/blob/master/step_03_taskcls_idea.py)
 --------

-You can launch worker by following command:
+You can launch a worker by the following command:

 ```
 celery worker -P celery_pool_asyncio:TaskPool -A step_03_taskcls_idea